RyanGreenup/software_development/mdbook/src/programming-fundamentals.md

 }
 ```

-In Python,  a similar example:
+In Python, the list is passed by reference, so the function will change the outside data:

 ```python